Martindelosrios/CADDENA/docs/source/models.rst

    rate in xenonNT for dark matter particles with :math:`\mathcal{O}_{1}` with :math:`M_{dm} \in [6-1000] GeV`, :math:`\sigma \in [10^{-50}-10^{-43}] cm^{2}`
    and :math:`\theta \in [-\pi/2-\pi/2]`.
-   In order to analyse a new data :math:`x` it must be a np.array with shape (1).
+   In order to analyse a new data :math:`x` it must be a np.array with shape (n,1), where n is the number of observations to be analysed.
 CHECK THIS

 #.
 XENONnT_O1_drate: